tsundoku/tsundoku.github.io/README.md

 Q - *why do you duplicate your work across two systems?*
 A - FogBugz only tracks official requests, which is maybe a quarter of what I do
-A - and after a while the .plan files give you a unique view of where your time went
+A - you can think of .plan files as a private Twitter feed of what you've just finished working on

 Q - *what version control system do you use?*
 A - mainly SVN, with GitHub for outside contractors